elaforge/karya/doc/cmd.md

 ## selections

-Selections are differently-colored transparent rectangles that are drawn in event or ruler tracks, starting at some time and ending at some other time.
+Selections are colored transparent rectangles that are drawn in event or ruler tracks, starting at some time and ending at some other time.
 At the lowest level, that's all they are, but of course cmds establish some conventional meanings for them.
 The most frequently used is the insert selection, which corresponds to the "edit point selection" found in most programs, but there are others, configured and documented in 'App.Config.insert_selnum'.

 Selections can have zero duration, at which point they're called "point selections" and in the case of the insert selection, some cmds may behave slightly differently, e.g. act upon an overlapping or previous event rather than the events strictly contained within.
-It's all rather ad-hoc and complicated, but is hopefully what you expect, as long as you're sufficiently like me.
+It's all rather ad-hoc and complicated, but is hopefully what you expect, as long as your expectations are similar to mine.

 ## TimeStep